rebeccaeilering/my-dev-blog/content/2020 Web Development Review/index.md

 title:  "2020 Web Development Review"
 cover: "https://unsplash.it/1152/300/?random?TheButterflyoftheEdge"
 category: web development
-date: 01/04/2021
+date: 02/04/2021
 published: true
 tags:
     - goals
     - motivation
 ---

-This year has been a shit-show.
+This last year has been a shit-show.
 It's the year of the global pandemic that has turned our lives upside-down.
 That being said, how did my year go?

 Generally speaking my year was okay.
 I haven't caught Covid-19.
 I have a job and my life is carrying on.
 I just don't go many places, spent part of the year working from home, and when I do go places I wear a mask.